Peter Craven: Death

 Craven died as a result of a racing accident in a challenge match at Edinburgh's Old Meadowbank stadium on 20 September 1963.
-While taking evasive action to avoid hitting fallen race leader George Hunter who suffered engine failure, Peter hit a fence.
+While taking evasive action to avoid hitting fallen race leader George Hunter who suffered engine failure, he hit a fence.
 The unconscious Craven was rushed to the Royal Infirmary of Edinburgh, where his family remained at his bedside until he died at 9.10pm on Tuesday 24 September 1963.

-There are allegations made that Peter Craven had started ten yards behind the other riders by way of a handicap.
+There are allegations made that Craven had started ten yards behind the other riders by way of a handicap.
 In 1963, in National League and National Trophy matches Craven, as a 'star grade rider' would start with a twenty-yard handicap.
 However, in this challenge match, Peter was actually at the tapes with the other riders but allowed the others to pull away ahead of him to make the racing more exciting.